christinalicence/stride/docs/Testing.md

 #### Python Standards

-I made sure that all my code was to PEP8 standards by downloading Flake8 and Black.
+I made sure that all my code was to [PEP8](https://peps.python.org/pep-0008/) standards by downloading Flake8 and Black.
 I had several 'long line' errors to fix, but worked through them!
+I restricted my line limit to 88 characters, with shorter docstring limits of 72.
+The limit is set in my settings.json to work with Black.
+After taking a look at the PEP8 guidelines I felt this was appropriate given their section on line length and some people preffering longer lines.
+I checked the docstrings manually.

-Black did cause me some issues as it reformatted my html causing problems, so I added a settings.json to disable it in html.
+I initially set Black to save on format, but found this caused issues with my HTML pages, which it also formatted.
+My solution to this was to create a settings.json file and disable the setting to reformat on save.
+In order to reformat any file in the project you now run Black file-path/yourfile in the terminal.

 ### b.
 Accessibility and Performance Testing